-- 1. Six credit hours of English: All students are required to take ENGLISH 1120 and either ENGLISH 3560 (preferred) or ENGLISH 1160 or ENGLISH 1600. - Nine credit hours of basic humanities and social sciences: All students are required to take one history course, one economics course and one humanities course.
+- 1. Six credit hours of English: All students are required to take ENGLISH 1120 and either ENGLISH 3560 (preferred) or ENGLISH 1160 or ENGLISH 1600. - 2.
+Nine credit hours of basic humanities and social sciences: All students are required to take one history course, one economics course and one humanities course.
 The history course is to be selected from HISTORY 1200, HISTORY 1300, HISTORY 1310, or POL SCI 1200.
 The economics course may be either ECON 1100 or ECON 1200.
 The humanities course selected must meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog. - 3.
 Three credit hours as a depth requirement.
 Three credit hours must be taken in humanities or social sciences at the 2000-level or above and meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog.
 This course must have as a prerequisite one of the humanities or social sciences courses already taken.
 Foreign language courses numbered 1180 will be considered to satisfy this requirement.
 Students may receive humanities credit for foreign language courses in their native tongue only if the course is at the 4000-level.
 All courses taken to satisfy the depth requirement must be taken after graduating from high school. - 4.
-Three credit hours of elective humanities and social sciences must meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog. - 5.
-Special topics and special problems and honors seminars are allowed only by petition to and approval by the student's department chair.
+Three credit hours of elective humanities and social sciences must meet requirements as specified under "Engineering Degree Requirements" published in the current undergraduate catalog..